niiknow/haraka-plugin-resque/README.md

 - [x] Json configuration
 - [x] Support login credential
 - [x] Support API URL switching based on credentials
-- [ ] Convert to Typescript and Jest for testing
 - [ ] More unit testing cases

 <!-- leave these buried at the bottom of the document -->